Mikheil Kiria (baritone)

 Gocha Abuladze also took part in many festivals, including the International Festival of Chamber Music in Tbilisi (solo recital, 2010, accompanied by Vazha Chachava) and ArtGeni in 2006 organized by the Patriarch of Georgia Ilia II.
 In 2007-2008 he attended Montserrat Caballe's master class, after which he was selected to sing in a gala concert with Caballe in the Mozart Hall in Zaragoza.

 While studying in Italy, he successfully participated in ten international vocal competitions and festivals.
 He was the winner of the international vocal competition “Citta di Ferrara" in 2011 and also received the special prize of Daniele Barioni.
 In 2012, competing with more than 200 singers, he won the Critic Prize of the Zandonai competition in Riva del Garda to his collection.
 He also participated in master classes from Mietta Sighele and Veriano Luchetti as 123 High Street, Town, County, Postcode 123-456-7890 part of the competition.
 Mr. Abuladze took part in a concert performance conducted by Maestro Marco Boemi.
 Mr. Abuladze won third prize for two consecutive years in the Magda Olivero international voice competition, receiving the awards from Mrs. Olivero herself in 2012 and 2013.
-Mr. Abuladze was given the opportunity to perform the role of Iago in the Ravena Festival, given by Mrs. Christina Mazzavillani Muti.
+Mr. Abuladze was allowed to perform the role of Iago in the Ravena Festival, given by Mrs. Christina Mazzavillani Muti.
 He also earned the Bastianini special prize for the best baritone.

 In 2015 Abuladze was named the season’s best singer of Theater Magdeburg.
-Past engagements include Masetto/Don Giovanni in Montpellier (2013), Tomsky/The Queen of Spades at Grange Park Opera (2014), Figaro/Le Nozze di Figaro, Figaro/Il Barbiere di Siviglia, Marcello/ La Boheme, Gugliermo/Cosi fan tutte, as well as Giorgio Germont/La Traviata at Theater Magdeburg, and Tonio/Pagliacci in Tirana, with Inva Mula in the role of Nedda.
+Past engagements include Masetto/Don Giovanni in Montpellier (2013), Tomsky/The Queen of Spades at Grange Park Opera (2014), Figaro/Le Nozze di Figaro, Figaro/Il Barbiere di Siviglia, Marcello/ La Boheme, Guglielmo/Cosi fan tutte, as well as Giorgio Germont/La Traviata at Theater Magdeburg, and Tonio/Pagliacci in Tirana, with Inva Mula in the role of Nedda.

-In very successful 2016 he has successfully debuted four new roles: Renato/Un Ballo in Maschera, the title role of Rigoletto in the Tirana State Opera, Ondino/La Campana Sommersa by Ettorino Resphighi, where he had the great fortune of working with Maestro Donato Renzetti, and Schaunard/La Boheme.
+In very successful 2016 he successfully debuted four new roles: Renato/Un Ballo in Maschera, the title role of Rigoletto in the Tirana State Opera, Ondino/La Campana Sommersa by Ettorino Resphighi, where he had the great fortune of working with Maestro Donato Renzetti, and Schaunard/La Boheme.
 In September 2016 he made his fifth debut as Rodrigo in Don Carlos at the Teatro Regio in Parma Urna.

 Otar Jorjikia - tenor

 Born in Tbilisi, Georgia.
 In 2003 - 2007 Otar Jorjikia studied in Austria, in Vienne Performing Arts College.
-In 2011 he took part in the young singers’ festival An International Opera Workshop in Sigriswil (Switzerland) and in 2012 he attended master-classes conducted by Renato Bruson and Edda Moser.
+In 2011 he took part in the young singers’ festival An International Opera Workshop in Sigriswil (Switzerland) and in 2012 he attended master classes conducted by Renato Bruson and Edda Moser.
 O. Jorjikia graduated from the Vano Sarajishvili Tbilisi State Conservatoire in 2013.

 Mr. Jorjikia regularly appears at the Georgian Academic Paliashvili Opera and Ballet Theatre.
 His European debut took place back in 2004 at the Raimund Theater (Vienna).
 Since then the singer has appeared at the Teatro all’Antica (Sabbioneta), the Teatro Regio (Parma), the Teatro Giuseppe Verdi (Busseto), the Teatro Comunale (Bologna), and in Switzerland - the Paul Klee Centre.

 His repertoire includes the roles of the Duke (Rigoletto), Don Alvaro (La forza del destino), Ernani (Ernani), Alfredo (La traviata), Edgardo (Lucia di Lammermoor), Cavaradossi (Tosca) and Pinkerton (Madama Butterfly).
-He is prize-winner at the International Lado Antoneli Competition.
+He is prize winner at the International Lado Antoneli Competition.

 George Gagnidze –baritone (